ashutoshmjain/gita/src/bhagvadGitaLanding.md

 </div>

-It is not uncommon to experience a momentary relief from cyclic illusions (`Moha`).
+It is not uncommon to experience a momentary relief from illusions (`Moha`).
 Such instances - typically a deep loss - often lead to depression.
 They leave the disillusioned in a vacuum because absence of `Moha` is a great void.
 It must be filled up with knowledge quickly, else it turns into a state of limbo where mind stops seeking truth. `Gita` on the other hand, spotlights truth through wisdom embedded in our consciousness (`Smriti`). `Gita` gives us tools to access the very basis of our intelligence - our soul (`Atma`).
 It does so through selfless (but active) participation - `KarmYoga`.
 Instead of a run to exit (`Sanyasa`), `Gita` welcomes the precious gift we all are endowed with - human experience.
 It, thus, provisions lasting peace and worldly success - a win-win.

 `Gita` is for everyone - it is not religion, race, profession, gender or place specific.
 It is not even a complex ideology.
 Krishna's message is simple - do your duty and leave the rest to me.
 It is this simplicity of message that has made it one of the most cherished epic of human race.
 Krishna's arguments are there to help us overcome preexisting complexities of our thought - not the other way around.
 In that, it takes our mind to a place of freedom, rather than the jail of a rabbit hole!